selfage/bundler_cli/README.md

   -h, --help                                display help for command
 ```

-One use case can be found in [@selfage/puppeteer_test_runner](https://www.npmjs.com/package/@selfage/puppeteer_test_runner), which is assumed to be bundled and run inside Puppeteer environment together with code under test, and issues commands such as "exit" which are handled by `$ bundage prun`.
-See all available [Puppeteer executor commands](https://github.com/selfage/bundler_cli/blob/main/puppeteer_executor_commands.ts) to control Puppeteer behavior beyond native Browser APIs.
+One use case can be found in [@selfage/puppeteer_test_runner](https://www.npmjs.com/package/@selfage/puppeteer_test_runner), which is assumed to be bundled and run inside Puppeteer environment together with code under test, and uses APIs such as "exit" which are handled by `$ bundage prun`.
+See all available [Puppeteer executor APIs](https://github.com/selfage/bundler_cli/blob/main/puppeteer_executor_apis.ts) to control Puppeteer behavior beyond native Browser APIs.

 ## Execute in Puppeteer

 A simple variant of `$ bundge prun` is to execute a JS file directly, assuming you bundled it already by either `bundage bfb` or other bundlers.
-The same set of [Puppeteer executor commands](https://github.com/selfage/bundler_cli/blob/main/puppeteer_executor_commands.ts) is available for your JS/TS file.
+The same set of [Puppeteer executor APIs](https://github.com/selfage/bundler_cli/blob/main/puppeteer_executor_apis.ts) is available for your JS/TS file.

 ```
 $ bundage pexe -h
 Usage: bundage executeInPuppeteer|pexe [options] <binFile>

 Execute the presumably bundled JavaScript file in Puppeteer, i.e., headless Chrome.
 The file ext can be neglected and is always fixed as .js.
 The file path needs to be relative to <rootDir>.
 Pass through arguments to the exectuable file after --.

 Options:
   -r, --root-dir <rootDir>  The root directory that source file, output file, and asset files should be relative to.
 If not provided, it will be